Table of Contents

 I learned this recipe from my teachers at the Center for Sacred Window Studies while training to become an Ayurvedic Postpartum Caregiver.
-I’ve modified it just a bit from the original recipe, which you can find in the cookbook, Touching Heaven, written by the school’s late founder, Isha Oakes.
+I’ve modified it just a bit from the original recipe, which you can find in the cookbook, Touching Heaven.
 I’m so grateful for my teachers at this school, and I highly recommend the program if you are interested in becoming a postpartum doula.

 “Turmeric Lactation Tea” is the modern name coined by westerners for this warm, nourishing postpartum drink that new mothers have consumed in Southeast Asia for many thousands of years.
 There are as many variations of this tea in India as there are families!
-Southeast Asia is the birthplace of Ayurveda, India’s 5,000-year-old holistic health system, which considers food (and rest) as medicine for the postpartum mother.
+South Asia is the birthplace of Ayurveda, India’s 5,000-year-old holistic health system, which considers food (and rest) as medicine for the postpartum mother.
 Modern-day households in India still uphold these ancient Ayurvedic traditions and diet protocols.
-Traditionally, the birthing mother lives with her mom or mother-in-law and is cared for by her.
+Traditionally, the birthing mother lives with her mom or mother-in-law where she is cared for by her maternal elders.
 In India, a postpartum mom’s mother or mother-in-law will traditionally make her warm teas and drinks, much like this one, every day for the first 42 days postpartum.
-To learn more about Ayurvedic Postpartum practices, click here.

 How does this tea help postpartum mothers recover from birth?

-Recovering from the birth process takes many weeks, requiring the mother to rest and eat appropriate foods.
+Recovering from the birth process takes many months, requiring the mother to rest and eat appropriate foods.
 After birth, her body’s digestion is very delicate and vulnerable.
-According to Ayurveda, healthy digestion is the most fundamental aspect in healing, recovery, and living a healthy life.
 This tea supports her digestion, allowing the nutrients from her meals to be adequately absorbed and assimilated.
 The turmeric helps to reduce any swelling or inflammation she might be experiencing from the birth.
 Many of the ingredients have immunity-boosting properties, which support her body’s ability to heal itself, builds her immunity, and protects her from illness during this vulnerable time.
 When the mother is properly fed and cared for, her body can self-heal, and she can fully recover from the effects of birth.
 This tea’s spices will create healthy digestion, preventing her from experiencing gas, bloating, heartburn, or constipation.
 Simultaneously, the warm milk provides many nutrients her body needs to stay hydrated, rebuild tissues and produce milk.
 The warmth of the milk helps to reduce the vata, the extra air, and space in her torso cavity, encouraging her organs, muscles, and tendons to migrate back to their pre-pregnancy location.

 The health benefits of this tea for both the mother and the baby are numerous!
 Let me share the ingredients here and explain the medicinal, healing qualities of each.